-4.11.2.1.1 Introgression and Superimposition The biological objective in the Local Adaptation Phase is to achieve an introgression rate of less than 2 percent between (1) Program fall-run Chinook salmon and stray hatchery fall-run Chinook salmon from other rivers in the San Joaquin River basin, and (2) Program spring-run and fall-run Chinook salmon.
+3.11.2.1.1 Introgression and Superimposition

+The biological objective in the Local Adaptation Phase is to achieve an introgression rate of less than 2 percent between (1) Program fall-run Chinook salmon and stray hatchery fall-run Chinook salmon from other rivers in the San Joaquin River basin, and (2) Program spring-run and fall-run Chinook salmon.
 Achievement of this criterion may require actions both within and outside of the Restoration Area.
-The actions designed to reduce the introgression rate with spring-run Chinook salmon are described under spring-run Chinook salmon management (Section 4.10).
-Actions that would be used to achieve the less than 2 percent introgression rate with HOR fall-run Chinook salmon from other rivers in the basin are as follows:
+The actions designed to reduce the introgression rate with spring-run Chinook salmon are described under spring-run Chinook salmon management (Section 3.10).

-25 These are the adult and juvenile survival rates needed to reach the Program's adult targets in the next phase of the program.
+&lt;sup>26 These are the adult and juvenile survival rates needed to reach the Program's adult targets in the next phase of the program.
 Thus, they are higher than the initial fish passage assumptions.